mfscpayload-690/TuxTray/README.md

 ## 🌟 **NEW: Advanced 5-State Emotion System!**

-**TuxTray 2.0** introduces a revolutionary **emotion-based monitoring system** that transforms your penguin from a simple system monitor into an intelligent companion that truly understands your computer's feelings!

 ### 🎭 The 5 Penguin Emotions

 | Emotion | Trigger | Animation | System State |